 If parents control how much time their kids spend playing and what games they play, adults will see the good effects of online games pretty soon.
 Some games contribute to developing kids’ social interaction, logic, and ability to plan.

 Here are the most significant benefits of video games that children play online:

 - Online games encourage children to learn and take new knowledge with pleasure.
 What’s more, games teach kids to follow instructions, a skill they need in real life.

 - Games enable kids to think creatively and look for new ways of resolving usual tasks.
-It’s no secret that others appreciate people who can think outside-of-the-box.
+It’s no secret that others appreciate people who can think outside of the box.
 It’s especially important for kids’ future careers.

 - Some games involve pattern recognition, so players learn to identify those patterns.
-To do it the most effectively, kids need to improve their mental concentration.
+To do it effectively, kids need to improve their mental concentration.
 Developing this skill is extremely important for their studies.

 4 Negative Effects of Online Games